 Professor Livne holds B.Sc.
 (1974) and M.Sc.
 (1982) degrees in aeronautical engineering from the Technion, Israel Institute of Technology, and a Ph.D.
 (1990) in aerospace engineering from the University of California, Los Angeles.

-Prof. Livne’s accomplishments have been recognized by an ASME/Boeing Structures & Materials Award (1998), NSF National Young Investigator Award, and earlier the Josephine de Karman Fellowship.
+Over the course of his academic career, Prof. Livne has continued extensive collaboration with both industry and defense organizations.
 With expertise in aeroelasticty, aeroservoelasticity, multidisciplinary flight vehicle optimization, aircraft design, aerospace structures, structural optimization, and structural dynamics, Professor Livne’s research has been funded by NASA, the FAA, AFOSR, ONR, NSF, and by Boeing.
 He was an associate editor for the AIAA Journal and a guest editor for a Journal of Aircraft special section on MDO.
-He was one of the launch section editors for the Encyclopedia of Aerospace Engineering and has published about a hundred journal and conference papers.
+He was one of the launch section editors for the Encyclopedia of Aerospace Engineering and has published about a hundred and seventy journal and conference papers.
 Professor Livne was the Editor-in-Chief (2011-2022) of the AIAA’s (American Institute of Aeronautics and Astronautics) Journal of Aircraft.
 He is a Fellow of the AIAA.